ParkerLin/pim-api-docs/content/rest-api/filter.md

 ### On family

-To filter product models on families, use respectively the product model property `family`.
+To filter product models on families, use the product model property `family`.
 Here are the allowed operators you can use to filter on this property as well as the corresponding type of value expected in the `search` query parameter.

 | Operator | Allowed value type | Filter description |